 You should set up a dedicated business bank account.
 Avoid using your personal account to accept payment or buy things for your business.

 Electronic bookkeeping systems

 Basic accounting software is more affordable than ever (budget £100-£180 inc VAT) and many deals come with free support.
 You could even set up a few simple pages in popular spreadsheet software, such as Microsoft Excel.

 Dedicated accounting packages are easy to use – even for those with limited know-how.
-Errors can be corrected quickly (which is more complicated when using manual systems), you get a snapshot of your cashflow at the click of a mouse, as well as find out about money you owe and are owed.
-Handy financial reports can be gained at the touch of a button.
+Errors can be corrected quickly (which is more complicated when using manual systems), you get a snapshot of your cash flow at the click of a mouse, and it is simple to check what money you owe and are owed.
+Handy financial reports can also be gained at the touch of a button.
 You can also view sales patterns and costs, which can help with forecasting and budgeting.